Is Dolby Atmos worth it? Speaker configs (5.1 vs 7.1 vs 7.1.4), in-ceiling speakers, Sonos options, and NYC apartment-friendly solutions explained.

 | Apple Music, Tidal | Spatial Audio | Growing catalog of Atmos music tracks |

-| PS5, Xbox Series X | Atmos | Supported in games like Hellblade 2, Forza Horizon 5 |
+| PS5, Xbox Series X | Atmos | Supported in select games |

 You'll need a streaming device that supports Atmos passthrough — Apple TV 4K, Fire TV Stick 4K Max, or Nvidia Shield.

 Yes, if you watch movies and TV regularly and care about the experience.
 The difference between traditional surround and Atmos is immediately noticeable in action movies, sci-fi, horror, and anything with environmental audio.
-Atmos music is also a genuine upgrade for orchestral, jazz, and spatial mixes.
+Atmos music is a genuine upgrade for orchestral, jazz, and spatial mixes.